-- CUDA 7.0 support is now available for Tegra on NVIDIA's Jetson TX1 board.
+- CUDA 7.0 support is now available for Tegra on NVIDIA's Jetson TX1 board as is CUDA 8.0 on the TX1 and the TX2.
 It includes:

 - NightTune CUDA Configuration and Usage panels

 - NightView CUDA debugging

 - NightTrace CUDA user trace events in GPU-executed code

 - NightTrace CUDA Application Illuminator

 - General Application Illumination (AI) support was added for all supported aarch64 targets.
 It includes the following predefined illuminators:

 - main

 - glibc

 - pthread

-- ccur rt
+- ccur_rt

-- cuda (for the Jetson TX1)
+- cuda (for the Jetson TX1 and TX2)